 Connemara National Park

-If there is one place you are going to visit in Connemara make it be Connemara National Park.
+The first thing to do in Connemara is to visit the Connemara National Park.
 A 1 hour and 20-minute drive from Maldron Hotel Sandy Road, this beautiful park is a must see for all visitors!
 The park is made up by over 50 glorious mountains across four ranges, the Twelve Bens, Partry, Maum Turks and Sheffrey.

 We highly recommend that you do the Diamond Hill walk.
 Considered by many to be one of the best hikes in the country, Diamond Hill stands at 445m high overlooking the small village of Letterfack.
 It takes takes approximately 2.5 to 3 hours to reach the summit and offers some pretty spectacular island, ocean and mountain views.